douglasgreen/content/notes.md

 ## Like filesystem

-The unique name is like a filesystem.
+The UUHN is like a filesystem.
 In fact, storing documents in a hierarchy is also like a filesystem.
 The filesystem doesn't care what's in the document and can copy folders.
 That is a separation of concerns between document storage and document definition just like this system.

 ## Naming elements and attributes